opendocsg/slw-judgments-backfill/2007_SGCA_10/report.md

 Reference may also be made, in the same case, to the judgment of McHugh J (especially at 857–858).

-35     Most importantly, perhaps, the criminal standard of proof has in fact been clearly endorsed in the Singapore context in the Singapore High Court decision of _Summit Holdings Ltd v Business Software Alliance_ [1999] 3 SLR 197 (“ _Summit Holdings_ ”) at [25].
+35     Most importantly, perhaps, the criminal standard of proof has in fact been clearly endorsed in the Singapore context in the Singapore High Court decision of _Summit Holdings Ltd v Business Software Alliance_ <span class="citation">[1999] 3 SLR 197</span> (“ _Summit Holdings_ ”) at [25].
 We take the present opportunity to confirm that the criminal standard of proof applies in all contempt proceedings.

 **_The implied undertaking under the principles established in Riddick_**

 36     The general propositions in this particular regard are straightforward.
 The leading decision is that of the English Court of Appeal in _Riddick v Thames Board Mills Ltd_ [1977] QB 881 (“ _Riddick_ ”).
-It has been applied in Singapore in a number of cases (see, for example, the Singapore Court of Appeal decisions of _Microsoft Corporation v SM Summit Holdings Ltd_ [1999] 4 SLR 529 (“ _Microsoft Corporation_ ”); _Stansfield Business International Pte Ltd v VCS Vardan_ [1998] 1 SLR 641; and _Hong Lam Marine Pte Ltd v Koh Chye Heng_ [1998] 3 SLR 833 (“ _Hong Lam Marine_ ”); as well as the Singapore High Court decision of _Sim Leng Chua v Manghardt_ [1987] SLR 205).
+It has been applied in Singapore in a number of cases (see, for example, the Singapore Court of Appeal decisions of _Microsoft Corporation v SM Summit Holdings Ltd_ <span class="citation">[1999] 4 SLR 529</span> (“ _Microsoft Corporation_ ”); _Stansfield Business International Pte Ltd v VCS Vardan_ <span class="citation">[1998] 1 SLR 641</span>; and _Hong Lam Marine Pte Ltd v Koh Chye Heng_ <span class="citation">[1998] 3 SLR 833</span> (“ _Hong Lam Marine_ ”); as well as the Singapore High Court decision of _Sim Leng Chua v Manghardt_ [1987] SLR 205).

 37     In _Riddick_ itself, Lord Denning MR set out the relevant principles as follows (at 896):